 However, waiting lists for care can still be too long for some, which consequently makes the recruitment of new workers more important than ever.

 As state and territory investment continues to rise, 2019 is the perfect time for you to enter a career in mental health.

 Being a mental health worker means you’ll provide critical support for sufferers, which can be the difference between recovery or their condition worsening.
 The top disease burdens in Australia for women aged between 15-44 are anxiety disorders.
 For men aged between 15-44, suicide and self-inflicted injuries are the top burdens.
 As a mental health worker, you’ll be supporting people with these conditions and helping reduce preventable death in Australia.
 Your work can quite literally save lives.

 Ultimately, a career in mental health is one that involves immense emotional rewards.
 It’s a challenging field, but that very reason it will enable you to make a real difference in people’s lives.
 If you want to make a big change to your life in 2019, there are few better ways to do so than by studying a Cert IV in Mental Health and beginning a rewarding career in mental health.

 Begin a career in mental health career today

 The first step to a career in mental health begins with studying in 2019.
-Get started by enrolling onto our Cert IV in mental health course online now.
+Get started by enrolling into our Cert IV in Mental Health course online now.